shrutin0492/Artificial-Intelligence-1-Lab/README.md

 # Artificial Intelligence-1 Laboratory Programs

-This repository contains a collection of programs developed as part of the Artificial Intelligence-1 Laboratory course during the 2nd year of my undergrad.
+This repository contains a collection of programs completed as part of the Artificial Intelligence-1 Laboratory course during the 2nd year of my undergrad.

 # About